 Landscape Design

-Every fall, many homeowners spend hours raking leaves and bagging them for disposal, treating them as nothing more than yard waste.
+Many homeowners spend hours raking leaves and bagging them for disposal, treating them as nothing more than yard waste.
 However, mulching leaves, shredding them directly onto your lawn, is quickly becoming a preferred alternative in sustainable lawn care.

 Instead of discarding valuable organic material, mulching allows leaves to break down naturally, feeding your grass with essential nutrients and enriching the soil.
 This eco-friendly method not only saves you time and effort but also helps suppress weeds and improve overall lawn health.